Overview

 Use the > arrow to find and then choose a work folder.

-Definition Suggestions: Check whether or not you would like aji to suggest Definition improvements based on the Calibration results.
+Definition Suggestions: Check whether or not you would like aji to provide an Auto-Tuned Definition.
+This will suggest improvements to your Definition based on the Calibration Review results.

-See the Apply Calibration Findings section for information on where to find aji’s suggested Definition improvement.
+See the Apply Calibration Findings section for information on where to find the Auto-Tuned Definition.

 II.
 Code Documents